 The technical activities of Qual are all standard, all laid out neatly.
-There are no unusual solutions of one does the usual as above.
+There are no unusual solutions if one does the usual as above.

 No need to get in a panic about a case.
 Do the usual.
-If THAT doesn't work it was done in an unusual way, wasn't it?
+If THAT doesn't work, it was done in an unusual way, wasn't it?

-Qual Qual canawin all the way.
+Qual can win all the way.